Actipro/WPF-Controls/Documentation/topics/navigation/breadcrumb-features/item-display.md

 ## Customizing the Item Look

 The items in the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) control use the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb).[ItemTemplate](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.ItemTemplate) as their `DataTemplate`.
-In addtion, the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb).[ItemContainerStyle](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.ItemContainerStyle) can be used to further customize the look of an item.
+In addition, the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb).[ItemContainerStyle](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb.ItemContainerStyle) can be used to further customize the look of an item.

 Typically, these properties are set on the [Breadcrumb](xref:@ActiproUIRoot.Controls.Navigation.Breadcrumb) control for use by all the items displayed.
-But the associated properties on the [BreadcrumbItem](xref:@ActiproUIRoot.Controls.Navigation.BreadcrumbItem) control can be used to change the look for its descendents.
+But the associated properties on the [BreadcrumbItem](xref:@ActiproUIRoot.Controls.Navigation.BreadcrumbItem) control can be used to change the look for its descendants.
 Therefore, if desired, each item in the trail could be given a custom look.

 ## Setting Images